Immediate

 This is not how interaction should work.
 Speech should not require a round trip.
 It should not depend on infrastructure.
 It should be immediate, private, and continuous.

 There is a simpler way to think about it.
-Speech should not require infrastructure.
-It should exist where the user is, immediate, private, and continuous.
+Intelligence must operate within the strict limits of latency, memory, and compute.
+It should exist where the user is.

 Speech is the first frontier of this problem.
 Solving it requires new approaches to model design, training, and representation, because what looks like a systems constraint is really a question about where intelligence belongs.